chloelewisdev/milestone-project-3/README.md

 - [Favicon](https://favicon.io/)
     * I used this website to create the favicon for the website
 * [FontAwesome](https://fontawesome.com/)
-    * I also used three social media icons for Twitter, Instagram and Facebook
+    * I also used two social media icons for Instagram and Facebook

 **Resources**